 About Me: I grew up in Des Moines, Iowa and went to St. Olaf College in Minnesota.
 I'm a huge sci-fi nerd, in my free time I enjoy watching movies and exploring the Colorado wilderness.

 Research: I'm a cell biologist at heart, I love any research which gets into the nitty-gritty of cellular processes and mechanisms.

 Career Goals: While I'm yet to decide on a specific field or even area of study, as long as I end up researching and working in a lab I'll be happy!

 About Me: I've moved around a lot throughout my life.
-I grew up in Los Alamos, New Mexico, then moved to France during my senior year of high school with my folks.
-I then went to undergrad at Lewis and Clark College in Portland, OR; then moved to the Bay Area where I worked in a lab in Stanford's Neurosurgery department for two years before attending graduate school.
+I grew up in Los Alamos, New Mexico, then moved to France with my folks my senior year of high school.
+I then went to Lewis and Clark College in Portland, OR and earned my Bachelor of Arts in biochemistry and molecular biology.
+Most of my undergraduate training and lab experience took place in labs that focused on structural biochemistry including Stanford and SLAC/LCLS.
+After college, I moved to the Bay Area where I worked in the Xinnan Wang lab in Stanford's Neurosurgery department as a PRA for two years before attending graduate school.
 My folks and I owned rats as pets since I was 10 years old, but the pet I want most now is a ferret.

 Rotation Labs: Julie Siegenthaler, Adam Green

 Research: My research interest is the application of developmental and cell biology concepts to the study of pediatric brain cancer.
 I'm currently working on developing a framework to understand the developmental origins of pediatric high grade glioma cells, the oncogenic changes that occur when they are transformed into cancer cells, and how the oncogenic cell state is modified by local (microglial) and systemic infiltrating immune cells.